hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="totpwritecode"></a>
 # **TOTPWriteCode**
-> void TOTPWriteCode (string name, TOTPWriteCodeRequest tOTPWriteCodeRequest, string totpMountPath = null)
+> void TOTPWriteCode (TOTPWriteCodeRequest tOTPWriteCodeRequest, string name, string totpMountPath = "totp", TimeSpan? wrapTTL = null)

 Request time-based one-time use password or validate a password for a certain key .